 4. Program components

-Our AGST Alliance EdD(C&FD) is a 36 credit program, with these components:
+Our AGST Alliance EdD(C&FD) is a 36 credits program, with these components:

 - Critical engagement project – 3 credits

-- Other modules for 15 credits (@ 3 credits per module).
+- Three core modules @ 3 credits per module.

 B. Critical engagement project (3 credits)

 This personalised field-based project is designed to encourage and enhance critically reflective, creative practice.
 The process will help you identify and examine the assumptions (personal, socio-cultural, theological, academic, etc.) underlying your educational approach(es), and how these assumptions influence your practice.
 A mentor-coach journeys with you through the critical engagement project.